Fairfax Third-Party Child Custody Lawyer

-If you have a question about your particular situation, feel free to
+If you have a question about your particular third-party child custody

 contact our team.

-When courts decide to grant a third party with custody of a child, they
+When courts decide to grant third-party custody of a child, they do so

-do so on a case-specific basis, as the law is rather broad in this particular area.
+on a case-specific basis, as the law is rather broad in this particular

-Some factors that come into play when deciding third-party custody:
+Some factors that come into play when deciding on third-party custody: